lpsinger/gwcelery/doc/gwcelery.tasks.external_triggers.rst

   each SNEWS GCN.

 * :meth:`~gwcelery.tasks.external_triggers.handle_grb_gcn` is called for
-  each Fermi and Swift GCN.
+  each GRB GCN such as Fermi, Swift, INTEGRAL, and AGILE MCAL.

 * :meth:`~gwcelery.tasks.external_triggers.handle_sn_lvalert` is called
   for each SNEWS external trigger and superevent LVAlert.